 Longevity 50 to 150 years.

-Leaves Falcate, Gray Green, No Change, Evergreen.
+Leaves Falcate, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 White.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).